suffolklibraries/lgc/content/collections/events/musical-lifelines-online-12-09.md

     content:
       -
         type: text
-        text: 'No experience necessary - come and explore music!'
+        text: 'No experience necessary - explore music in your own home by joining this online workshop.'
   -
     type: paragraph
     attrs: